Orckestra/BetterRetail/README.md

 - Run in Powershell a command: `{solution_dir_path}\build\build.ps1 -Target Tslint-Fix`. for fixes linting errors for select rules (this may overwrite linted files)

 ## Related projects
+Grocery Application is dependent on [Better Retail Application](https://github.com/Orckestra/BetterRetail).
+It was initialized from dev branch of Better Retail repo, but has its own solution and website project.
+So any core changes in Better Retail can be synchronized here with git pull action.

-Reference Application is dependent on [C1 CMS Foundation](https://github.com/Orckestra/C1-CMS-Foundation) and can use [C1 CMS packages](https://github.com/Orckestra/CMS-Packages)
+Grocery Application is dependent on [C1 CMS Foundation](https://github.com/Orckestra/C1-CMS-Foundation) and can use [C1 CMS packages](https://github.com/Orckestra/CMS-Packages)

 ## FAQ
 Q: Cannot execute PowerShell scripts because of PowerShell execution policy {TODO: set here specific error}